 7. After World War II, Fort Rodman was declared surplus and in the 1970s part of the facility was sold to the City of New Bedford.

-10. In the summer, You can take a round trip NB Line shuttle from downtown New Bedford to Fort Taber for $1 on the weekends.
-Details and last year’s schedule here.
+10. In the summer, you can take a round trip NB Line shuttle from downtown New Bedford to Fort Taber for $1 on the weekends.

 Know of an unique fact about Fort Taber-Fort Rodman?
 Post a comment!